grrrwaaa/courses/film6246/project.md

 	- People/characters (or people-like things) -- very difficult to even get close to [uncanny valley](http://en.wikipedia.org/wiki/Uncanny_valley), never mind overcome it; but voices & videos are one way, non-realistic avatars are another.
 Even a tracking CCTV camera imparts life to the world.
 Simple logic/AI?
 	- Multiplayer?

-- How do these mechanics and agences influence each other?
+- (How) do these mechanics and agencies influence each other, independently of the immersant?

 ### Interaction & Navigation

 What can we do there?

 - How does an immersant navigate?
-	- None -- you can only observe from a single fixed point
+	- None -- you can only observe from a single fixed point, though the world may change around you (e.g. Sightline)
 	- None -- but you are transported by cuts or continuously (e.g. Senza Peso)
 	- Path -- you can only move on a fixed path, but you can control the speed (e.g. [Way to Go](http://www.a-way-to-go.com))
 	- Jump/cut -- e.g. look at a location for long enough and you will jump there; or teleport somewhere